 In today’s hyper-digital reality, your website has become one of the most critical factors to your success.
 If you want to expand and boost your brand, then having a website is a must.
-In the following articles, we have explained why it is essential to have a website and why it is one of the most efficient and vital marketing tools you can ever have.
 However, you should keep in mind that just building a website without considering the ongoing trends and ignoring the user experience your visitors obtain will not lead you to a good place.
 In today’s world, change is the only constant.

-So, if you don’t want your website to look outdated and unattractive, then you should make it walk harmoniously with the ever-changing digital trends.
-In this article, we will explain what is UI/UX and provide you with 10 UX best practices you can apply to improve your website’s user experience.
+So, if you want the users to be satisfied with their journey on your website, you should pay great attention to the user experience and the overall web design.
+In this article, we will explain what is UI/UX and provide you with 8 UX best practices you can apply to improve your website’s user experience.

 What is UI Design?

 You probably came across the term UI a lot.
 However, what does it actually stand for?
 The term UI refers to the user interface, which is the graphical layout of your website.
 Your website’s user interface consists of all buttons and elements that your visitors interact with, including the layout, calls to action, animations, and page-to-page transitions.
 So, shortly said, this is all about serving important elements in an aesthetically pleasing manner.